krishaamer/green-filter-research/research/literature/ai.md

 ### Smart Agents {#smart-agents}

 -   David Johnston (2023) “general purpose AI that acts according to the goals of an individual human.”
+-   Martínez-Plumed et al. (2021) envisions the future of AI

 ### Platform Economy {#platform-economy}